 This soda is sweet, but not as sweet as you might think when you see “2 pounds of sugar” in the ingredients.
 I’d say it is 75% the sweetness of Coke.
 The flavor is somewhat like old-fashioned cola recipes, like Jones brand cola.
 It is immediately citrusy but the spices and coffee are noticeable in the aftertaste of the first sip and then became more noticeable to me as I drank the soda.

-I think this soda is delicious and I can already tell that when spring rolls around next year I will be eager to start a tradition of drinking the year’s “First Batch of Coffee Soda.”
+I think this soda is delicious and I can see this becoming a regular recipe...worth the hassle of all the dirty, sticky utensils.
 Did it make me unstoppable?
 Who can say?